the LabCanvas to process events for.

 Y-coordinate relative to the client area (canvas)

-doProcess mouseMove event, this translates to simulation coordinates and calls EventHandler.mouseDrag.
+Private doProcess mouseMove event, this translates to simulation coordinates and calls EventHandler.mouseDrag.
 Also does panning of the view, and will move the drag object when the EventHandler doesn't want to.

-The input coordinates are from MouseEvent.clientX
+The input coordinates are from MouseEvent.clientX and clientY which gives a value

 of (0,0) for the top left corner of the client area (the canvas).
 See